mikedelr/HumanActivityWorkbench/README.md

 The filter co-efficients blah and blah, described in the subsequent section are obtain by using the convolution operator to combine the filter co-efficients of blah and blah with a slope detection filter of order equal to the low pass filter.

+The coefficients for the sloping filter can be obtained from the following equation:

+See 'Slope Filtering: An FIR Approach to Linear Regression' section "REAL-TIME RATE OF CHANGE ESTIMATION", Eq.
+(8) [Available online: http://www.claysturner.com/dsp/fir_regression.pdf]

 ## 2 - Pre-processing MEMS sensor data

 The filter coefficients in section 1. were used to process the data from the tri-axial accelerometer, tri-axial gyroscope and barometric pressure sensor